ZacCarman/Software-Quality-Project/README.md

 ## Alex
+### printArray
+This function is a simple way to print an array.
+Testing:
+Testing of this function includes making sure the function prints the correct array and the complete array.
+## heapify
+This function uses a heapsort algorithm to sort an array of values.
+Testing:
+Testing of this function includes checking the correctness of the sort, as well as testing the time constraints.
+We want to make sure the function can sort an array of varying sizes within 1 second.
 ### isPrime
 This function takes an integer as an input into the function.
 It will start a for loop from 2 until half the value of the number and check if there are any numbers divisible therefore checking if it is prime.
 Testing: